scalar-labs/scalardb/docs/scalardb-server.md

 # Either EXTRA_READ or EXTRA_WRITE can be specified.
 EXTRA_READ is used by default.
 # If SNAPSHOT is specified in the property "scalar.db.consensus_commit.isolation_level", this is ignored.
 scalar.db.consensus_commit.serializable_strategy=

+# If set to "true", Get and Scan operations results will contain transaction metadata.
+To see the transaction metadata columns details for a given table, you can use the `DistributedTransactionAdmin.getTableMetadata()`
+# method which will return the table metadata augmented with the transaction metadata columns.
+Using the debug mode can be useful to investigate transaction related issues.
+# The default is false.
+scalar.db.consensus_commit.debug=false
 ```

 ## Start Scalar DB Server